kayazay/chicago-crime-analysis/README.md

 <img src = "https://user-images.githubusercontent.com/60517587/192199006-833b6f31-7c15-4ae6-b28c-7b346d7deecb.png">

-+ `Districts` have high enough rate of arrest, with the lowest being close to 20% and this is impressive.
++ `District` have high enough rate of arrest, with the lowest being close to 20% and this is impressive.

 ## And...
 WE'RE DONE!

 <img src = "https://user-images.githubusercontent.com/60517587/193709337-8d64de0e-e0ca-4c52-ad92-cd81b83d3c13.gif" width=50% height=10%>

+To summarize, Chicago state is not the safest place to be- note that this is taken out of context from other states- and there seems to be multiple security issues that could be worked on.

+This has been an interesting study, with a lot of analytical insights within as I'm sure you'd agree.

 ---